ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild: System Design

-Our preliminary results in Fig.~\ref{fig:motivation_caption_still_move} illustrate that egocentric vision data is crucial for proactive agent systems, while costly to capture continuously on edge devices.
-Therefore, \workname~employs an adaptive strategy for on-demand visual context perception.
+Our preliminary results in Figure~\ref{fig:motivation_vision_sample} show that egocentric vision is crucial for accurately understanding user intent for proactive assistance, yet costly to capture continuously on edge devices.
+Therefore, \workname~employs an adaptive visual perception strategy that continuously leverages always-on low-cost sensor streams to track contextual changes, while activating vision sampling only on demand.